Mississippi Arts Commission: Media

-Mississippi Arts Hour

 "Each week, members of the Mississippi Arts Commission's staff host The Mississippi Arts Hour, a radio program broadcast on Mississippi Public Broadcasting's FM and digital radio networks.
 The show features interviews with Mississippi artists, musicians, craftspeople, and others involved in arts and culture from around the state."
 Past episodes are uploaded as podcasts under the show name: Mississippi Arts Hour.

-Mississippi Folklife

 Mississippi Folklife is the official publication of the Folk and Traditional Arts program at the Mississippi Arts Commission.
 The print publication was established in 1927 by the Mississippi Folklore Society as The Mississippi Folklore Register by Arthur P. Hudson at the University of Mississippi.
 The journal remained in-and-out of publication until the early 1990s when it was restructured into a "publication at the intersections of an academic journal and a cultural magazine" under the leadership of former state folklorist Tom Rankin under the new title Mississippi Folklife.
 The new format enjoyed widespread readership until it went out of print in 1999.
 In 2012, the Mississippi Arts Commission revived the journal as an online publication including "new, original documentary work and writing, photo essays, films, reviews, interviews, and more."
 The journal now publishes articles in three core areas: Music, Custom, and Visual Arts.